SlidesMate vs PowerPoint: AI Generation vs Traditional Design

 - Macro and VBA support — Programmatic automation for complex workflows

 The key insight: Most business presentations don't need PowerPoint's advanced features.
-A pitch deck, QBR, training deck, or project update needs clean layouts, consistent hierarchy, and professional styling — all of which SlideMate delivers.
+A pitch deck, QBR, training deck, or project update needs clean layouts, consistent hierarchy, and professional styling — all of which SlidesMate delivers.
 PowerPoint's advanced capabilities matter for conference keynotes, product demos with animations, and brand showcases with high design requirements.

 PowerPoint's AI: Copilot and Designer